What is PlayStation Now and when can I get it?

 Officially detailed during Sony's opening keynote for CES 2014, PlayStation Now is available in the US and Canada under an Open Beta scheme for all PS4 and now PS3 owners.
 And while it's not available in any other regions yet, it is a major push by the gaming division of the Japanese firm and could well change the way we access and play games forever.

 But while the games industry has been talking about the prospect of cloud PlayStation gaming since the company bought Gakai and its games streaming technology in 2012, some outside of that bubble might not know what PlayStation Now is or what it will offer.
 We hope to put that right here and, er, now.

 What is PlayStation Now?

 PS Now is a cloud-based service much like Netflix or Spotify, but for gaming.
 It hosts a wide collection of PlayStation 3 archive titles initially (around 100 games), with the potential to include PSOne, PS2, PSP and PS Vita games too in the future.
-You will be able to access them at your leisure, eventually playing them instantly on any device that has access to the service and a half-decent internet connection.
-At the moment that's restricted to the PS4.
+You can access them at your leisure, eventually playing them instantly on any device that has access to the service and a half-decent internet connection.
+At the moment that's restricted to the PS4 and PS3.

 It uses technology acquired when Sony bought cloud gaming company Gakai, which allows you to play games that are not hosted on your own local consoles or other devices, but on massive servers elsewhere.